Dyson Daniels: Professional career

-NBA G League Ignite (2021–22)
+NBA G League Ignite (2021–2022)

 On 21 June 2021, Daniels signed with the NBA G League Ignite, a developmental team affiliated with the NBA G League.
 He turned down offers from several college programs and the National Basketball League Next Stars program.
 Daniels competed in the Rising Stars Challenge at 2022 NBA All-Star Weekend and helped his team win the title.
 In 26 games in the G League, he averaged 12 points, 7.1 rebounds, 5.1 assists and two steals per game.
 On 16 April 2022, Daniels declared for the 2022 NBA draft.

-New Orleans Pelicans (2022–present)
+New Orleans Pelicans (2022–2024)

-Daniels was selected with the eighth overall pick in the 2022 NBA Draft by the New Orleans Pelicans.
+Daniels was selected with the eighth overall pick in the 2022 NBA draft by the New Orleans Pelicans.
 Daniels joined the Pelicans' 2022 NBA Summer League roster.
 However, Daniels suffered a right-ankle sprain in the second quarter in the Pelicans' Summer League opener against the Portland Trail Blazers, forcing Daniels to be ruled as out for the rest of the Summer League.
-On July 9, 2022, Daniels signed a rookie scale contract with the Pelicans.
+On 9 July 2022, Daniels signed a rookie-scale contract with the Pelicans.

+Atlanta Hawks (2024–present)

+2024–25 season

+On 6 July 2024, Daniels, E. J. Liddell, Larry Nance Jr., and Cody Zeller (via sign-and-trade), a 2025 first-round pick (via Lakers), and a conditional 2027 first-round pick were traded to the Atlanta Hawks in exchange for Dejounte Murray.

+On 8 November, Daniels put up seven steals in a 122–121 loss to the Detroit Pistons.
+On 15 November, Daniels became the first player since Michael Jordan in the 1989–90 season to record 15-plus points and five-plus steals in four consecutive NBA games and the first player since Alvin Robertson to record at least six steals in four consecutive NBA games.
+On 23 December, Daniels recorded a career-high eight steals against the Minnesota Timberwolves.

+Daniels finished the 2024–25 season leading the NBA with an average of 3.01 steals per game, totaling 202 steals.
+This achievement made him the youngest player in NBA history to record 200 steals in a single season, surpassing Magic Johnson's previous record by 236 days.
+Daniels' defensive impact extended beyond steals; he also led the NBA in deflections (366) and ranked among the top players in combined steals and blocks ("stocks") with 229.

+On 30 April, 2025, Daniels became the first Australian to win the NBA Most Improved Player Award, after becoming the first player since Alvin Robertson in 1990–91 to average three steals per game.
+Daniels also finished as the runner-up in the 2025 NBA Defensive Player of the Year voting, earning 25 first-place votes and 197 total points.
+He was edged out by Cleveland Cavaliers forward-center Evan Mobley, who received 35 first-place votes and 285 total points.

+2025–26 season

+On October 20, 2025, Daniels and the Hawks agreed to a four-year, $100 million contract extension.